 Gov. Whitmer Proclaims March 25 Medal of Honor Day

-LANSING, Mich. — Governor Gretchen Whitmer issued a proclamation declaring Medal of Honor Day March 25, 2022, to honor the sacrifice and heroism by Medal of Honor recipients.
+LANSING, Mich. — Today, Gov. Gretchen Whitmer proclaimed March 25, 2023, Medal of Honor Day in Michigan, to honor the sacrifice and heroism by Medal of Honor recipients.

 “Fewer than 4,000 courageous individuals have received this honor throughout our nation’s history,” said U.S. Army Maj.
 Gen. Paul D. Rogers, adjutant general and director of the Michigan Department of Military and Veterans Affairs.
-“Their stories serve as powerful reminders of service and sacrifice and we owe them and their families our gratitude and respect.”
+“We are forever grateful for their service and sacrifice and the sacrifice of their families.”

 The Medal of Honor is authorized for any military service member who distinguishes themself conspicuously by gallantry and intrepidity at the risk of their life above and beyond the call of duty: